Proof of Work (PoW): how the Bitcoin algorithm works and why it is secure

 Proven track record15+ years without hackingLess than 5 years of experience

-For Bitcoin PoW is not a disadvantage, but a key feature.
+For Bitcoin, PoW is not a disadvantage, but a key property.
 Energy costs are a security price that can be physically verified.

 Every 2016 blocks (about once every 2 weeks) Bitcoin automatically recalculates the difficulty.
 If the last 2016 blocks were found faster than 10 minutes on average, the difficulty increases.
 Slower - it decreases.
 This guarantees the stability of coin production regardless of how many miners are connected to the network.